gu-on/GUtilities/README.md

 # GUtilities
 Reaper DAW Plugin/Extension that provides tools created for editors and sound designers.

-At present, it only supports Windows x64.
+At present, currently supports Win x64 and x86 platforms.

 The Reaper Forum post can be found here <https://forum.cockos.com/showthread.php?t=273060>